 To connect to MySQL, Chartio needs the following information:

-database name - the name of the database you're connecting
+Database Name - the name of the database you're connecting

-user - the name of a preferably read-only user to your database
+Database Username - the name of a preferably read-only user to your database

-password - the password for the read-only user
+Database Password - the password for the read-only user

 Creating a Read-only User